Borsalino: Borsalino and cinema and television

+In the Netflix series "Ripley", a witness to the disposal of Freddie's body described him as a thin man wearing a Borsalino hat.

+In the TV series The Blacklist Season 10 episode 11 (The Man With the Hat) the main character Raymond Reddington played by James Spader is shown to wear a Borsolino hat.

 Borsalino and design

 In 2009, Borsalino was included by the Triennale Design Museum in Milan among quintessential Italian icons in the 'Serie Fuori Serie' exhibition.
 The exhibition was replicated in March 2017 at the National Museum of China in Beijing.

 The Chapeau Lamp (2014) designed by Philippe Starck for Flos and the sculpture The Hatband(2016) by Moritz Waldemeyer are both tributes to Borsalino.

 Borsalino and fashion

-Borsalino has been collaborating with some of the most important names in the fashion system since the beginning of the millennium.
-These have led to the creation of capsule collections with Nick Fouquet, Tom Ford, Gianni Versace, Krizia, Valentino, Moschino, Yohji Yamamoto, Marni, Gianfranco Ferré, Rochas, Italia Independent and DSquared.
+Borsalino has been collaborating with important names in the fashion system since the beginning of the millennium.
+These have led to the creation of capsule collections with Nick Fouquet, Tom Ford, Versace, Krizia, Valentino, Moschino, Yohji Yamamoto, Marni, Gianfranco Ferré, Rochas, Italia Independent, and DSquared.